After concluding this homestand with 3 games against the Oakland Athletics, the Yankees head west: Kansas City, Seattle, Oakland.

 The Left Field Gate has a stand called Blazing Bagels and a bar called the Flying Turtle Cantina.
 There are local favorites like Ivar’s Seafood & Chowder, and ShishkaBerry’s chocolate-dipped strawberries.
 There’s no Starbucks or Seattle’s Best Coffee stand at Safeco, but the city’s coffee-soaked reputation is backed up with Grounds Crew Espresso.

 As far as I know, Safeco is the only ballpark that has a vegetarian-only concession stand, All American Vegetarian, under Section 132.
 The ING Direct Hit It Here Cafe is behind the right field fence and provides views of the field.
-And, new this season, in the tradition of Boog's Barbecue in Baltimore and Bull's Barbecue in Philadelphia, Mariner legend Edgar Martinez has opened Edgar's Cantina at Safeco.
+In the tradition of Boog's Barbecue in Baltimore and Bull's Barbecue in Philadelphia, Mariner legend Edgar Martinez opened Edgar's Cantina at Safeco last season.

 Nevertheless, the Mariners have won 3 American League Western Division titles, in 1995, 1997 and 2001, and also won the AL’s Wild Card in 2000.
 In ’95, they beat the Yankees in a remarkable AL Division Series before losing the AL Championship Series to the Cleveland Indians.
 In 1997, they lost the ALDS to the Indians.
 In 2000 they beat the Chicago White Sox, and in 2001 they beat the Indians.
 But in both 2000 and '01, they lost the ALCS to the Yankees.
 (Remember: 116 wins don’t mean a thing if you don’t get that ring!)